RUKHMANI NETWORK CENTRIC SYSTEM TO LINK WARWHIPS WITH INDIA’S

 By Bulbul Singh

 14 Jun 12.
-Indian Navy is launching its network centric warfare programme, Rukhmani under which warships will be linked with a homemade satellite through Satcom terminals.
+The Indian Navy is launching its network centric warfare programme, Rukhmani, under which warships will be linked with a homemade satellite through Satcom terminals.
 Orbit of Israel has transferred technology to state-owned Bharat Electronics Limited (BEL) to build the Rukhmani project.

 The homemade satellite weighing 2330 kilogrammes will be put in stationary orbit over the Indian Ocean with a footprint of around 1000 nautical miles and enable warships, submarines and aircraft to communicate on real time basis.
 The satellites will be linked to all the warships which will have satcom terminals mounted on them under project Rukhmani.